 Facade racks for new Oldelft Ultrasound head office installed

-The facade racks of the new headquarters of Oldelft Ultrasound have been placed.
+The facade racks of the new headquarters ofhave been placed.
 Oldelft Ultrasound Company develops, manufactures and supplies high-tech innovative ultrasonic transducers (another word for transducers) to medical device manufacturers worldwide.
 The new building will be an ecological, nature-inclusive building.

 The facade racks play a central role in this and will soon be completely overgrown with a mix of climbing plants.
 The green integration and the circular construction method contribute to Oldelft's BREEAM-Excellent certification.